FrankDelucchi/Linked-List/README.md

 Proyect devoloped for the course of "Object oriented programming".

-The objective is reuse the linked-list, for mantain the order of the greatest ammount of students that this course has ever had.
+The objective is reuse the linked-list, to mantain the order of the greatest ammount of students that this course has ever had.